Australian childcare worker charged with sex abuse of 91 children

 The 45-year-old man is facing 246 counts of rape and 673 counts of indecent assault against children - many of them in aggravated circumstances.

-The charges carry a maximum sentence of life imprisonment.
+The most serious charges carry a maximum sentence of life imprisonment.

 He also faces hundreds of charges for filming and distributing child abuse material.
 Police allege he recorded all of his abuse, and say they found 4000 images and videos on his electronic devices.

 The offending allegedly occurred in 10 childcare centres in Queensland, and one each in New South Wales and an unnamed overseas country.
-The man worked at other childcare centres, but the AFP says it is "highly confident" he did not offend at those centres.
+The man worked at other childcare centres, but the Australian Federal Police (AFP) says it is "highly confident" he did not offend at those centres.

-Speaking to media on Tuesday, Australian Federal Police Commissioner Justine Gough said the case would be "deeply distressing" for the community.
+Speaking to media on Tuesday, AFP Assistant Commissioner Justine Gough said the case would be "deeply distressing" for the community.

 "It's beyond the realms of anyone's imagination, what this person did to these children.
 You try not to be shocked after a long period of time in the police... but this is a horrific case," she said.